 Students who apply for a course or programme - and meet the general and specific entry requirements - compete with one another for available places.

-Places are offered based on eligible applicants' merit ratings (also known as grade tariffs).
+Places are offered based on eligible applicants' merit ratings.
 After admissions selection, you'll either be accepted, placed on a waiting list, or deleted from the course or programme you've applied for.